3 Questions You Should Consider When Applying for a Business Loan

 Instead of thinking about your business loan as money lending, think of it as an investment.
 Banks aren’t interested in giving out free money; they’re interested in investing in high-character people with high-potential business ideas.
 They want to see that the money you borrow will help your business make even more.
 That way, you can make good on your promise to pay it back.

-Coming in with a number in mind that can be broken down by expected expenses will prove that you’ve thought the loan through.
+Coming in with a total broken down by expected expenses proves that you’ve thought the loan through.
 This approach will not only make a good impression, it will also speed up the process.
 In addition to not having to think through your plan for the money on the spot, your banker is less likely to ask as many follow-up screening questions as no red flags have been raised.

 How do banks decide if you’re worth the investment?
 They look at both your personal and business-related financial history.
 Do you have a good track record of paying back the money you borrow?
 Is your credit healthy?
 Do the numbers check out?
 With each yes, you improve your chances of getting the loan you want on your terms.

-Bottom line: Be prepared.
+Above all, be prepared.
 Asking just to ask is risky.
 It’s risky for a bank to loan money to someone who doesn’t have a solid plan for getting it back, and it’s risky for you as you’re less likely to get what you need and multiple requests can hurt your credit score.
 Establishing good credit is the foundation.
 But don’t assume that’s your all-access fast-pass to loan approval.
 Banks need to see that you are constantly looking forward.
-By coming prepared with thoughtful answers to “Why?”
-“When?” and “How much?” you will check the additional boxes needed to master the art of the business loan application.
+For this reason, it’s important to come prepared with thoughtful answers to “Why?”
+“When?” and “How much?”
+As a result, you will check the additional boxes needed to master the art of the business loan application.